Pub/Sub at the edge with Fanout

 $ curl -H "Fastly-Key: {YOUR_FASTLY_TOKEN}" -d '{"items":[{"channel":"test","formats":{"ws-message":{"content":"hello"}}}]}' https://api.fastly.com/service/{SERVICE_ID}/publish/

-WARNING: If you are migrating to Fastly Fanout from self hosted Pushpin or fanout.io, you may be using a GRIP library in your server application.
-These libraries currently are not compatible with Fastly Fanout.
+WARNING: If you are migrating to Fastly Fanout from self-hosted Pushpin or fanout.io, you may be using a GRIP library in your server application.
+Some of these libraries currently are not compatible with Fastly Fanout.
+See Libraries and SDKs for a list of libraries that are compatible with Fastly Fanout.

 Publish actions